Smingvin/srdjanmisic/content/_index.md

 ## 1) Copywriter has some sort of peer approval

 Barber-surgeons operated in dim backrooms, muffling their patients’ screams with bandages.
-Modern-day surgeons ply their trade openly in well-lit operating theaters.
-Spectators observe them through a looking glass.
+Modern-day surgeons ply their trade openly in well-lit operating theaters with spectators observing them through a looking glass.

-Likewise, copywriters who know their stuff work in the open.
-They seek out feedback from peers at the pinnacle of their profession -- the A-listers.
+Likewise, copywriters who know their stuff seek out spectators.
+They welcome feedback from peers at the pinnacle of their profession -- the A-listers.

-For example, here’s how Amazon best-selling author Kevin Rogers (student of Gary Halbert’s protege John Carlton) and his panel of hotshot writers critiqued a Facebook ad written by your candidate copywriter:
+One such A-lister is Amazon best-selling author Kevin Rogers (student of Gary Halbert’s protege John Carlton).
+Here's how Kevin and his panel of hotshot writers critiqued a Facebook ad written by a copywriter you might consider hiring:

 > ![](/images/rogers.png)
 >